Phalanyx/SparkPark/doc/sprint0/product_backlog.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; So that *I can find a parking spot suiting my needs.*

 #### Acceptance Criteria
-Given *the user is connected to the internet,* \
+Given *the user is connected to the internet and has allowed the app to access its location,* \
 When *the user is in the "find parking spot" tab,* \
-Then *available parking spots should be displayed with symbols on an interactive map.*
+Then *available, close-by parking spots should be displayed with symbols on an interactive map.*
 ### Navigation
 As a **short-term parker** \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I want to *have live navigation to my selected parking spot.* \